wpmetabox/docs/_docs/validation.md

 ## Overview

-The Meta Box plugin has **built-in validation** module for all fields.
+The Meta Box plugin has built-in validation module for all fields.
 You can use validation to make a field required, check password length, check phone number format, etc.

-The validation module is built with the popular [Query validation plugin](https://jqueryvalidation.org/) which makes **client side form validation** easy, whilst still offering plenty of customization options.
-The plugin comes bundled with a useful set of validation methods, while providing an API to write your own methods.
+The validation module is built with the popular [Query validation plugin](https://jqueryvalidation.org/) which makes client side form validation easy, whilst still offering plenty of customization options.
+The plugin comes bundled with a useful set of validation methods and an API to write your own methods.
 All bundled methods come with default error messages in English and translations into 37 other languages.

 ## Validation rules